rohitkrishnan24/rohitkrishnan24/README.md

 # Shivram Sriramulu's Data Portfolio

-Welcome to my GitHub repository! 👋 I am Shivram Sriramulu, a passionate data professional based in San Jose.
+Welcome to my GitHub repository! 👋 I am Rohit Krishnan, a passionate data professional based in Chennai.
 This repository serves as a showcase of my skills, projects, and accomplishments in the field.

 ## Table of Contents
 - [About Me](#about-me)